 15 Books About Sex, Drugs & Homosexuals!

 This week we're taking a look at queer books that focus on drugs, sex and addiction.
-From explicit East London chemsex parties to a deep-dive into the history of poppers, dark murder mysteries and first experiences with BDSM, here are 15 LGBTQ+ books with a focus on chemsex, drugs, addiction and screwing:
+From explicit East London chemsex parties to a deep-dive into the history of poppers, slutty memoirs and Japanese BDSM, here are 15 LGBTQ+ books with a focus on chemsex, drugs, addiction and screwing:

 Note: All of these books are explicit and tackle difficult themes - please check trigger warnings before reading these books.